 - Modern techniques are available to measure fracture toughness directly

 It was supposed to be an uneventful second-round in-line inspection tool run through a liquids pipeline about 100 miles long.
-But it stopped being ordinary when analysis of the tool run data found 1,800 crack-like features that met burst pressure remediation criteria and were potentially hazardous to the integrity of the line.
+But it stopped being ordinary when analysis of the tool run data found 1,800 crack-like features that met burst pressure calculations remediation criteria and were potentially hazardous to the integrity of the line.

 A quick back-of-the-envelope calculation found that if one crew dug an anomaly each week and resolved it, the remediations would take 35 years to complete.
 Not a viable course of action, even with multiple crews.

 Our other choices included lowering the operating pressure of the line, but of course this would reduce the amount of product that it could move – as well as hampering the ability of the liquid to sweep corrosion-causing water out of the low points.
 Another option was to develop better inputs to the fracture analysis.

 We did both – lowering the operating pressure temporarily for safety while also investigating more accurate inputs.
 The better inputs would, we hoped, give us more realistic predicted burst pressure calculations so we could replace the overly conservative values with more accurate ones.

 Part of our research involved taking scraps from samples that had been cut out of the pipeline earlier and sending them to a lab to get a direct measure of fracture toughness.
 The toughness tests gave us accurate values specific to the line to plug into the calculations.
 In this way, we were able to bring the original 1,800 features that needed remediation down to about 1,400.
 This was certainly progress, but still wasn’t a practical number of features to dig.